StoneSet/dummy_load/README.md

-# 📡 Project: Audio Wattmeter with OLED Display and Temperature Sensor
+# 📡 Audio Wattmeter with OLED Display and Temperature Sensor

 ## 📖 Description